NIVANorge/Mobius2/docs/existingmodels/existingmodels.md

 - The [Simply family](simply.html).
 This is a family of catchment models building on the hydrology model SimplyQ.
 Modules for nutrients and contaminants exist.
 - [EasyLake](easylake.html).
 This is a simple 2-box lake model that is intended for inclusion into a larger catcment model.
 It predicts residence time, temperature and ice in the lake, and has modules for nutrients retention and contaminants.
 - [NIVAFjord](nivafjord.html).
-This is a 1-dimensional layered basin model that can be used to model e.g. fjords, lagoons and lakes.
+This is a 1-dimensional layered (multi-)basin model that can be used to model e.g. fjords, lagoons and lakes.
 It has biochemistry modules for nutrients, phytoplankton and sediments.

-If desired, the above models can be coupled together into a full catchment to coast system.
+If desired, the above models can be coupled together into a full catchment-to-coast system, or you can use them separately to study smaller sub-systems.

-In addition to these, Mobius2 comes with modules for other processes that are convenient to include into larger models.
+In addition to these, Mobius2 comes with modules for other processes that are convenient to include into larger models, for instance
 - Snow pack and melt
 - Evapotranspiration
 - Atmospheric variables (radiation, humidity...)